Google Maps Local Leads Scraper — Emails & Phones avatar

 FAQ

 Q: Why MX verification instead of full SMTP probe?
 A: SMTP probes are unreliable (many mail servers refuse anonymous RCPT-TO checks) and slow.
-MX verification confirms the domain is set up to receive mail at all — catching ~80% of dead/junk emails (typos, parked domains, abandoned sites) without the false-positive rate of SMTP probing.
-If you need deeper validation, pipe email to a service like NeverBounce or ZeroBounce after this run.
+MX verification confirms the domain is set up to receive mail at all, which catches obvious dead or parked domains without slowing every row down.
+If you need mailbox-level validation, pipe email to a service like NeverBounce, ZeroBounce, or your existing verifier after this run.

 Q: When does websiteEnriched get charged?
 A: Only when the basic httpx fetch returned no email and Firecrawl rescue actually retrieved new data.
 If both fail or basic fetch worked, no website-enriched event fires.